Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 First of all, the data aquired regarding personal informations about users showed pretty clear results.
 In particular:

-1. **95.1%** of interviewees do not have problems interacting with older/younger individuals
+1. **95.1%** of interviewees do not have problems interacting with older/younger individuals.
-2. **97.6%** of interviewees do not have problems interacting with individuals of the opposite sex
+2. **97.6%** of interviewees do not have problems interacting with individuals of the opposite sex.
-3. **95.1%** of interviewees would feel safer if users were required to use their personal data
+3. **95.1%** of interviewees would feel safer if users were required to use their personal data.

 With this data, we can assume the sample did not discriminate any user based on personal informations (age, gender, etc.), provided that the user is clearly identified with common-use social technologies.
 Regarding the conjecture "_are female students less likely to work with male students?_", introduced previously in this document, a consideration is needed: although the fetched data is overwhelmingly in disagree with it, it is important to note that the sample consists of a particular subset of female professionals who are most accustomed to work with men.